Skip to Main Content

 For some of your assignments, you may be asked to write a literature review.
 Find out more on our Dissertations and Literature Reviews page.
 Some students may be asked to do a systematic review.
 This is a specific type of literature search which follows a strict methodology.
 Find out more on our Systematic Reviews page.

-We run interactive workshops to help you prepare for work which involves finding and evaluating sources.
-Find out more on the Skills for Learning Workshops page.
+We have interactive workshops available to help you prepare for work which involves finding and evaluating sources.
+Find the recordings on the Skills for Learning Workshops page.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
 Find out more from our FAQ What academic skills modules are available?